-The goal of this paper is to effectively compare and contrast the various virtualization technologies, specifically for supporting HPC-based Clouds.
+The goal of this manuscript is to effectively compare and contrast the various virtualization technologies, specifically for supporting HPC-based Clouds.
 The first set of results represent the performance of HPCC benchmarks.
-The mean value and standard deviation for each benchmark, represented by error bars, were calculated from the results of 20 runs.
+Each benchmark was run a total of 20 times, and the mean values taken with error bars represented using the standard deviation over the 20 runs.
 The benchmarking suite was built using the Intel 11.1 compiler, uses the Intel MPI and MKL runtime libraries, all set with defaults and no optimizations whatsoever.